 Make an difference in the Downtown Eastside by serving a hot meal at First United Church on the second Friday of every month from 3:30-7:30 pm.
 Volunteers cook a meat or veggie stew, set-up, and serve those in need of a nourishing meal.

-On the second Friday of the month, volunteers from Canadian Memorial prepare and serve a nutritious beef stew dinner topped off with a dessert of chocolate cake and ice cream.
+On the second Friday of the month, volunteers from Canadian Memorial prepare and serve a nutritious beef or vegetarian stew dinner topped off with a dessert of chocolate cake or cookies and ice cream.
 Live music, laughter and stories punctuate the evening and everyone leaves the event feeling full and cared for.

 More information about First United Mission can be found at www.firstunited.ca